Best time to visit Malaysia

 Spring is also the dry season in the northeastern coast of peninsular Malaysia, so this is the ideal time to get away from it all in the spectacular Perenthian Islands.
 In addition to idyllic beaches, the Perenthians offer many opportunities for jungle exploration, wildlife watching, and even turtle hatching.

-A relaxing stay in the Perenthians can be combined with a scenic train trip on the Jungle Railway, which meanders through the interior of peninsular Malaysia.
-This is one of the best train trips you can take in this part of the world and is a definite hit with photographers and young travellers.
+A relaxing stay in the Perenthians can be combined with a scenic train trip on the Jungle Railroad, which meanders through the interior of peninsular Malaysia.
+This is one of the best train trips you can take in this part of the world and is a definite hit with photographers and young travelers.

 April is a popular month to climb the summit of Mount Kinabalu, one of the highest peaks in South East Asia.
 The climb is perfectly doable for people without experience and is usually done over two days.
 The mostly dry and clear weather increases visibility, and seeing the sun rise from the summit will surely be one of the highlights of your trip.